10 Best Tours on Oʻahu, Hawaiʻi

 I provide a lot of Hawaiʻi hiking information throughout my blog, but even then, many of these adventures could be more comfortably done with a local guide.

-In any case, you should be able to communicate with your guide about what you are looking for, and if you have a specific suggestion, like something from my blog, let them know!
+This is all to say that you should be able to communicate with your guide about what you are looking for, and if you have a specific suggestion, like something from my blog, let them know!
 They should be able to accurately evaluate your level of experience to find the right fit for you!

-4. Pearl Harbor National Memorial Tour
+4. Pearl Harbor National Memorial (USS Arizona)

 5. Private Surfing Lessons

-Waikīkī is the best place on Oʻahu to learn how to surf, and it’s always where I take first-time visitors because the waves in Waikīkī are relatively harmless for beginners.
+That said, Waikīkī is the best place on Oʻahu to learn how to surf, and it’s always where I take first-time visitors because the waves in Waikīkī are relatively harmless for beginners.

 6. North Shore Shark Diving